The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 Eight of these tokens can be traded in for leg gear at a Pandaemonium gear vendor.
 Four of these tokens can be traded in for a Radiant Twine or a Radiant Roborant.

 ## Major Mechanics

+The Phoinix has a hard enrage of roughly 11:03, depending on how fast the add phase is completed, and requires roughly 42.2k raid DPS to defeat before then.

 ### Pre-pull Preparation